Samuel Ward (lobbyist): Career

 He returned to New York, married Emily Astor, the eldest daughter of businessman William Backhouse Astor, Sr., in January 1838 and tried to settle into the life of a young banker.

 His father died unexpectedly in November 1839.
 Next, Ward's brother Henry died suddenly of typhoid fever.
 In February 1841, his wife gave birth to a son, but within days both she and the newborn died.
-Ward was executor of his father's several-million-dollar estate, partner now in a prestigious banking firm, guardian of his three sisters, a widower, father of a toddler, and 27 years old.
+At the age of 27, Ward was now a widower, father of a toddler, and guardian of his three sisters, as well as executor of his father's several-million-dollar estate, and partner in a prestigious banking firm.

 He remarried in 1843, and urged on by his new wife, Ward began speculating on Wall Street.
 In September 1847, the financial world was stunned by news that Prime, Ward and Co.
 (King had wisely withdrawn) had collapsed.

 California gold rush

 Broke, Ward joined the '49ers rushing to California.
 He opened a store on the San Francisco waterfront; plowed his profits into real estate; claimed he made a quarter of a million dollars in three months; and lost it all when fire destroyed his wharves and warehouses.
 For a time he operated a ferry in the California wilderness; he alluded to mysterious schemes in Mexico and South America; and he bobbed up in New York a wealthy man again.

 He plunged back into speculating and lost all of his money again, and with it went Medora's affection.
 This time he finagled a berth on a diplomatic mission to Paraguay.
 When he sailed home in 1859, he brought with him a secret agreement with the president of Paraguay to lobby on that country's behalf and headed to Washington, DC, to begin a new career.